matthiasn/clojure-system-book/manuscript/Example1-Counter.md

 It may help you build your application, too.

 **P.S.** I needed some integration test for the **[systems-toolbox-ui](https://github.com/matthiasn/systems-toolbox-ui)** library, something running in an actual browser.
 So I wrote some tests running the example discussed above, clicking the buttons, and then asserting that they change as expected.
 You can run those tests and see for yourself, the instructions are **[here](https://github.com/matthiasn/systems-toolbox-ui)**.

+[^codelinks]: The links should always point to the latest version in the codebase and be in sync with the text in the book chapters.
+If you find that that is not the case, it means I messed up somewhere and need your help.
+Just send me an email to <matthias.nehlsen@gmail.com> and I will update the chapter text as quickly as possible.
+Thanks!